 You will frequently meet new people in your professional life – in your new department, during appointments with customers and at conferences.
 In Germany, great importance is placed on greeting and addressing people correctly.

 The basic rule at the workplace is that you first of all greet the people who are hierarchically superior to you.
 These include, for example, older colleagues, as well as customers.
-Depending on the time of day, you can greet them with a friendly and clearly audible “Guten Morgen", “Guten Tag” or “Guten Abend”.
-If you are greeted by colleagues or a boss – in the company corridor or on the way to work, for example – always return the greeting.
+Depending on the time of day, you can greet them with a friendly and clearly audible “Guten Morgen”, “Guten Tag” or “Guten Abend”.
+If you are greeted by colleagues or an executive – in the company corridor or on the way to work, for example – always return the greeting.
 Not to greet someone is considered extremely impolite in Germany.
-And don’t be shy: look your interlocutor in the eye in a friendly manner.
-That will not be perceived as pushy; it just shows that you are paying attention to them.
+And don’t be shy: look the other person in the eye in a friendly manner.
+This will not be perceived as pushy; it simply shows that you are paying attention to them.

 When you meet someone for the first time, introduce yourself briefly with your first and last name.
-Your interlocutor will then do the same in return.
+The other person will then do the same in return.
 To get the small talk going, you can also mention your position in the company.
 That provides an opportunity to strike up a conversation and get to know one another better.
-In Germany, people usually use the “Sie” form of address at work.
+In Germany, people usually use the German “Sie” form of address at work.

 If you are taking part in a meeting or business negotiations, when you enter the meeting room first of all greet all the attendees already present.
-Inversely, it is considered polite – when meeting customers, for example – to stand up to greet arriving attendees.
+It is also considered polite – when meeting customers, for example – to stand up to greet arriving attendees.

 If you bring a new colleague to a meeting or business appointment, do the introductions yourself to make it easier for him or her.
 When doing so, give their full name (first and last names) and also name their academic title and their position in the company.